lgrammer/annexcss/README.md

 https://webpack.js.org/guides/tree-shaking/

 If all else fails modern browsers typically clean up unused CSS on render too.
+Using all 70 animations on a single page without tree shaking only causes a single point drop in lighthouse performance scores.
+Universal selector properties always get cleaned up as well.

 There are docs planned that will be released within the previously mentioned JS framework.